Home > Apparel

 Pants can be less cumbersome compared to bibs; (photo/Jason Hummel)

-Ski pants come in a wide variety of styles.
-While some options on this list are built to prioritize burly weather resistance, others are geared toward breathability and minimal weight.
+Ski pants come in a huge variety of categories and styles.
+While some options on this list are built to prioritize burly weather resistance for resort-oriented skiing, other pants are geared toward breathability, minimal weight, and restriction-free movement for ski touring.

 Traditional hand pockets, especially ones that are softly lined, are an aspect we enjoy about ski pants; (photo/Jason Hummel)